zesty-io/module-bootstrap-5.2-landing-page/README.md

   <img src="https://user-images.githubusercontent.com/55866499/213773787-7d90889e-a922-4ac5-9411-11eccbc531b5.png" width="100%" height="300">

- You may set email addresses on the fields where you want to: send to, reply to, email recipient and secret code for **Honeypot**.
-Honeypot will automatically activated when the textfield have value.
+ You may set email addresses on the fields with functions upon submitting forms such as: send to, reply to, email recipient and you can also include secret code for **Honeypot**.
+Honeypot will automatically be activated when the textfield have value.
 Once activated, it will help to detect bots in submitting forms automatically.
 See here for more info about honeypot: https://zesty.org/tools/guides/how-to-prevent-bots-from-submitting-your-form#setting-up-the-honeypot